bryanbibat/devcon/README.md

 ## Plans

 All future enhancements are logged at https://github.com/devcon-ph/devcon/issues.
 Anyone may fork this project and provide pull requests related to those enhancements.

+## Deployment

+This app has two main branches, the `master` branch for staging i.e. http://beta.devcon.ph, and the `release` branch for production i.e. http://devcon.ph.

+As of this writing, only [Bry](https://github.com/bryanbibat/) and [Terence](https://github.com/terenceponce) have access rights to deploy to the server.